 Just beyond these mine openings, the trail bears right and descends into the woods.
 Soon, you will pass a stone wall and several stone foundations to the left of the trail.
 These are remnants of the village that once housed the workers at the nearby mine.

-After passing the northern end of the Pine Swamp, the A-SB Trail begins a steady ascent of Pine Swamp Mountain.
-It passes the trailhead of the Red Cross Trail, which begins on the left.
+After passing the northern end of the Pine Swamp, the A-SB climbs gradually and levels off along a shoulder of Pine Swamp Mountain.
+It soon reaches a junction with the Red Cross Trail, which begins on the left.
 Continue along the A-SB Trail, which now descends gradually, with views to the left of Lake Askoti when the leaves are down.
 At the base of the descent, you'll reach the parking lot at Lake Skannatati, where the hike began.